-Two new extensibility concepts have been developed for release 4, Wrappers and developed.
-These replace the R3 GCInterest queues, which were not a general enough mechanism for many extensions and only provided hooks into a single data structure. devPrivates have been revised substantially for X.org X server relase 1.5.
+Two new extensibility concepts have been developed for release 4, Wrappers and devPrivates.
+These replace the R3 GCInterest queues, which were not a general enough mechanism for many extensions and only provided hooks into a single data structure. devPrivates have been revised substantially for X.Org X server release 1.5, and updated again for the 1.9 release.